clicon/clixon-docs/restconf.rst

 The RESTCONF daemon can be configured for compile-time (by autotools) as follows:
   --without-restconf      No RESTCONF
   --with-restconf=fcgi    RESTCONF using fcgi/ reverse proxy.
 This is default.
-  --with-restconf=native  RESTCONF using native http with libevhtp --with-wwwuser=<user>   Set www user different from ``www-data``
+Note fcgi feature must be set --with-restconf=native  RESTCONF using native http with libevhtp --with-wwwuser=<user>   Set www user different from ``www-data``